Chapter Two Page 2

 A few years after Bayer’s Uranometria appeared, astronomy was revolutionized by the invention of the telescope, which not only revealed faint stars that had hitherto been invisible but also greatly improved the accuracy with which star positions could be measured.
 One man remained unmoved by this advance: Johannes Hevelius (1611–87), an astronomer from Danzig (the modern Gdańsk in Poland).
 Stubbornly, Hevelius continued to measure star positions with naked-eye sights throughout his life, worrying that lenses might introduce positional distortions.[note]

-Hevelius’s catalogue of over 1,500 star positions, Catalogus Stellarum Fixarum, was published posthumously in 1690 as part of a book called Prodromus Astronomiae.
+Hevelius’s catalogue of over 1,500 star positions, Catalogus Stellarum Fixarum, was published posthumously in 1690.
 The catalogue contained 50% more stars than that compiled by the great Tycho Brahe a century earlier and the positional measurements were of comparable accuracy.
 Accompanying Hevelius’s catalogue was an atlas of 56 plates, Firmamentum Sobiescianum, engraved with great skill by the French engraver Charles de la Haye (1641–17??).
 In this atlas and catalogue Hevelius introduced ten new constellations in the northern sky.
-For the southern stars Hevelius used the observations made by the English astronomer Edmond Halley from the island of St Helena, which were an improvement on those of the pioneering Dutchmen Pieter Dirkszoon Keyser and Frederick de Houtman.
+For the southern stars, which he showed on a separate chart, Hevelius used the observations made by the English astronomer Edmond Halley from the island of St Helena, which were an improvement on those of the pioneering Dutchmen Pieter Dirkszoon Keyser and Frederick de Houtman.

 © Ian Ridpath.
 All rights reserved